Pasar Senen railway station

-Pasar Senen Station is a railway station located in Jakarta, Indonesia.
+Pasar Senen Station (PSE) is a railway station located in Jakarta, Indonesia.
 It is the second largest railway station in Jakarta after Gambir Station.
 It is located close to Pasar Senen market area in Senen, Senen, Central Jakarta.
+The current building was built in 1918 and inaugurated on 19 March 1925.

 Pasar Senen only serves Economy and Business class intercity train except Gumarang and Sawunggalih.
 It also serves as a station for northbound KRL Commuterline trains.

 History

+Background

 The name of this train station comes from a market with the same name.
 It is called Pasar Senen because this market is only open on Mondays; founded by the Colonial Government in 1733 to revive the economy of the Weltevreden people who later became Gambir, Central Jakarta.

 During the leadership of Governor General Petrus Albertus van der Parra, Pasar Senen was getting busier so that it was open every day.
 Many Chinese traders opened their businesses in this market.
 Since independence until 1975, Pasar Senen has continued to be developed as a center for Senen trading and has become the backbone of Jakarta's economy at that time.